Westminster Health Forum

 • research: expanding trials and adoption of innovative therapies - alignment between research priorities and NHS capabilities - international collaboration and UK leadership

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DHSC; Defra; MHRA; and OLS.
+As well as key stakeholders, those due to attend include officials from DHSC; DBT; Defra; DWP; MHRA; and OLS.

 Keynote Speakers